-- (a) a description of the arrangement including: - (i) the underlying asset and any restrictions on its use; - (ii) the life and other significant terms of the arrangement; - (iii) the transactions that are linked together, including any options; and - (b) the accounting treatment applied to any fee received, the amount recognised as income in the period, and the line item of the statement of profit and loss in which it is included. - The disclosures required in accordance with paragraph 10 of this appendix shall be provided individually for each arrangement or in aggregate for each class of arrangement.
+- 10 All aspects of an arrangement that does not, in substance, involve a lease under Ind AS 17 shall be considered in determining the appropriate disclosures that are necessary to understand the arrangement and the accounting treatment adopted.
+An Entity shall disclose the following in each period that an arrangement exists: - (a) a description of the arrangement including: - (i) the underlying asset and any restrictions on its use; - (ii) the life and other significant terms of the arrangement; - (iii) the transactions that are linked together, including any options; and - (b) the accounting treatment applied to any fee received, the amount recognised as income in the period, and the line item of the statement of profit and loss in which it is included. - 11 The disclosures required in accordance with paragraph 10 of this appendix shall be provided individually for each arrangement or in aggregate for each class of arrangement.
 A class is a grouping of arrangements with underlying assets of a similar nature (eg power plants).